 "In our meetings or activities, we notice them immediately.
 They somehow feel obligated to tell us that they don’t breastfeed when nobody even asked the question.
 It goes to show that there is such a social judgment that they feel the need to defend themselves", explains Gaétane Tremblay, Relevailles de Québec’s Executive Director.

 Doctor Jack Newman, a renowned breastfeeding specialist, has long questioned the guilt surrounding breastfeeding and not breastfeeding.
 In the document Breastfeeding and Guilt, he asks himself which women feel guilty the most.
 “It’s not the woman who makes an informed choice to bottle feed that feels guilty.
 It is the woman who wanted to breastfeed, who tried but was unable, who feels guilty.
-In order to prevent women feeling guilty about not breastfeeding, what is required is not avoiding the promotion of breastfeeding, but promoting breastfeeding coupled with good, knowledgeable and skillful support.
+In order to prevent women from feeling guilty about not breastfeeding, what is required is not avoiding the promotion of breastfeeding, but promoting breastfeeding coupled with good, knowledgeable and skillful support.
 This is not happening in most North American or European societies."

 "The mainstream message insists on breastfeeding’s benefits and stresses that it’s the best choice for the baby.
 It’s been said so many times that women now feel guilty if they can’t do it.
 They think that not being able to breastfeed means that they won’t be able to fulfill their role as mother as they should.
 It’s terrible! ", notes Gaétane Tremblay.